M.A. Degree Program

 Dr. Daniel L Burghart, is a professor of National Security and Eurasian Studies at the National Defense Intelligence University in Washington, DC.
 A specialist in Russian, CIS and Central European Affairs, Burghart has a B.A. in Political Science from Illinois, an M.A. in Political Science and Graduate Certificate in Russian Area Studies from the University of Wisconsin-Madison, and a Ph.D. in Russian and International Studies from the University of Surrey.
 Over his 30 years of service in the Army, he served in a variety of Foreign Area Officer assignments before retiring as a Colonel in June 2003.

-Lieutenant Colonel Tracy Roou is a Eurasia FAO who received her MA in REECAS from UW-Madison in 2002.
-She is currently Senior Defense Official and Defense Attaché at the US Embassy in Uzbekistan.
-LTC Roou welcomes inquiries from prospective FAOs about the MA degree program in REECAS at UW-Madison.
+Colonel Tracy Roou is a Eurasia FAO who received her M.A. in REECAS from UW-Madison in 2002.
+She is currently Senior Defense Official and Defense Attaché at the U.S. Embassy in Uzbekistan.
+COL Roou welcomes inquiries from prospective FAOs about the M.A. degree program in REECAS at UW-Madison.

 Contact Jennifer Tishler, Graduate Program Advisor and CREECA Associate Director: